wp-plugins/wp-login-recaptcha/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. On your WP Admin, navigate under "Settings" menu, there is "WP Login reCAPTCHA" sub menu.
 4. Open that "WP Login reCAPTCHA" sub menu.
-5. Fill both public and private reCAPTCHA keys there.
+5. Fill both public and private reCAPTCHA keys there (REQUIRED).

 == Frequently Asked Questions ==